TimKoornstra/repoyank/README.md

 ...
 ```

-And `repoyank` will provide a helpful confirmation:
+And `repoyank` will provide a helpful confirmation on your console, including the tree structure that was copied:

 ```
+./
+├─ src/
+│  └─ main.rs
+└─ README.md

-✅ Copied 2 files (≈ 150 tokens) to the clipboard.
+✅ Copied 2 files (≈ 150 tokens) from the displayed tree to the clipboard.
 ```

 ## 💻 Development